Kirlos-Melad/HTTP-Server/README.md

 # HTTP-Server
-HTTP Server using socket programing and multithreading
+Simulated HTTP Server behavior to a GET request using socket programming and multithreading